 Stage 4: Transition to Scale

-Climate Change and Resilience, Agriculture, Economic Growth and Trade and 1 MoreSEE ALL
+Climate Change and Resilience, Technology, Agriculture and 2 MoreSEE ALL

-Climate Change and Resilience, Agriculture, Economic Growth and Trade and ResilienceSEE LESS
+Climate Change and Resilience, Technology, Agriculture, Economic Growth and Trade and ResilienceSEE LESS

 Small scale farmers in East Africa are struggling to earn more income in conditions of greater uncertainty in the weather.
 Farmers need innovative solutions that help them access irrigation and other key technologies in ways that fit into their farming systems and cash flows.